 What Is Project Closure?
-In the lifecycle of a project, closing the process is the last stage in which all the deliverables are completed and transferred formally and finally the entire list of documents is signed off, accepted, and saved in record.
+In the lifecycle of a project, closing the process is the last stage in which all the deliverables are completed and transferred formally and finally, the entire list of documents is signed off, accepted, and saved in record.

 What Is Project Closure Report?

-Project closure report template is the final deliverable submitted when the project ends and it determines the prosperity of the project generally.
+The project closure report template is the final deliverable submitted when the project ends and it determines the prosperity of the project generally.
 It is the responsibility of the project manager to keep a record of all the details of every stage of the project.

 This assists the managers along with senior members to estimate the progress and find out the areas where more effort is needed.
-With the help of Project closure report template, an organization can evaluate the ways to enhance efficiency in the future.
+With the help of the Project closure report template, an organization can evaluate the ways to enhance efficiency in the future.
 Such reports also depict the hard work of the team and the way they accomplished their particular objectives.

 Feedback from stakeholders can also be part of this report as well as the team members involved.
-These reports are crucial as they help in the proper closing of a contract, release the resources to the company, deliver final information to the stakeholders and work on the operational transition.
+These reports are crucial as they help in the proper closing of a contract, release the resources to the company, deliver final information to the stakeholders, and work on the operational transition.